COVID Building Reopening Plans

 Building Rentals and Support Groups

-We will not open up the building to rentals and support groups until we are in a phase that can support the size of their group, they can ensure they will follow social distancing and safety guidelines, and we can keep up with the demand for sanitizing spaces when they are done.
+We will not open up the building to rentals and support groups at this time.
 Our Administration Committee will communicate with our outside groups about meeting requirements and timelines for reopening.

 Looking Ahead Long Term